-These Paper Spiral Ornaments look a lot like the Halloween Spirals I was making last month (For ideas on what else you can do with them click the Halloween spirals link above).
+These Paper Spiral Ornaments look a lot like the Halloween Spirals I made last month (For ideas on what else you can do with them click the Halloween spirals link above).
 And they are.
-But these are smaller and I solved the two sided paper problem which opens up the paper possibilities.
+But these are smaller.
+And I solved the two sided paper problem which opens up the paper possibilities.

 If you want to see some of the other decorations from Ornament Week, click here.

 Martha Stewart inspired this decoration.
-I have her “tool” to cut them by hand but, as you know, I can’t cut a straight line if my life depended on it.
-That’s why I own a Cricut.
+I have her “tool” to cut paper spiral ornaments by hand but, as you know, I can’t cut a straight line if my life depended on it.
+Therefore I own a Cricut.

-Once they are cut, be careful taking them from the mat.
+Once they are cut, be careful taking the paper spiral ornaments from the mat.
 Depending on your paper they can tear easily.
 If using two sided paper and want both sides to show skip to the section called “Building the Ornament”.